Last Updated on: 1st October 2023, 07:50 am

 The warning signs that a parrot is overheating include:

-- Puffing the feathers away from the body, aiming to get more air to the skin.
+- Puffing the feathers away from the body, aiming to allow cool air to reach the skin.

 - Drooping and spreading the wings while standing with legs apart.